Roofing

 Pros:

-- If chemically treated, offers resistance to moisture and are fire resistant
+• If chemically treated, offers resistance to moisture and is fire resistant

 Cons: